-In addition to any other remedy available under the local, state or federal law, any person violating any of the provisions of this chapter may be punished by a fine of not to exceed five hundred dollars, in the discretion of the city manager, for each violation.
-Such fine may be adjudicated in the Cannon Beach Municipal Court.
+In addition to any other remedy available under the local, state or federal law, any person violating any of the provisions of this chapter, or any regulations or measures imposed pursuant to a declared emergency under Cannon Beach Municipal Code chapter 2.42, may be punished by a fine of not to exceed five hundred dollars, in the discretion of the city manager, for each violation.
+Each day is a separate violation.
+Such fines may be adjudicated in the Cannon Beach Municipal Court.